Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

-We implement \ours{} following an encoder-decoder architecture.
-The encoder parametrizes the mean and standard deviation of the variational posterior distribution $q(z_{1:T}| x_{1:T},\theta, A)$ and the decoder approximates the predictive distribution $p(x_{1:T}| z_{1:T}, \theta ,A)$.
+We implement STNP following an encoder-decoder architecture.
+The encoder parametrizes the mean and standard deviation of the variational posterior $q(z_{1:T}| x_{1:T},\theta, A)$ and the decoder approximates the predictive distribution $p(x_{1:T}| z_{1:T}, \theta ,A)$.
 To incorporate the spatial graph information, we use a Diffusion Convolutional Gated Recurrent Unit (DCGRU) layer \citep{li2017diffusion} which integrates graph convolution in a GRU cell.
 We use multi-layer GRUs to obtain hidden states from the inputs.
 Using re-parametrization \citep{kingma2013auto}, we sample $z_{t}$ from the encoder and then decode $x_{t}$ conditioned on $z_{t}$ in an auto-regressive fashion.
+To ensure fair comparisons, we adapt NP and SNP to graph-based settings and use the same architecture as STNP to generate the hidden states.
+Noted if the spatial dependency is regular grid-based, then the DCGRU layer is replaced to Convolutional LSTM layer \cite{lin2020preserving,wang2017predrnn,shi2015convolutional,yao2019revisiting,yao2018deep}, and there is no adjacency matrix $A$ in Equation \ref{eqn:stnp}.